Do Deuce: 2021: two-year-old season

 Do Deuce began his racing career in a contest for previously unraced juveniles over 1800 metres on good to firm ground at Kokura Racecourse on 5 September 2021.
-Ridden by Yutaka Take he started the 0.7/1 favourite and won by a neck from Gaia Force.
+Ridden by Yutaka Take, he started the 0.7/1 favourite and won by a neck from Gaia Force.
 Take was again in the saddle when the colt was stepped up in class to contest the Listed Ivy Stakes over the same distance at Tokyo Racecourse in the following month.
 He started second choice in the betting and prevailed by a neck and three quarters of a length from Gran Cielo and Ask Victor More after taking the lead in the straight.

-On 19 December at Hanshin Racecourse, Do Deuce was stepped up to Grade 1 class to contest Asahi Hai Futurity Stakes over 1600 metres and went off the 6.8/1 third choice in the betting behind Serifos (winner of the Niigata Nisai Stakes) and Geoglyph (Sapporo Nisai Stakes).
+On 19 December at Hanshin Racecourse, Do Deuce was stepped up to Grade 1 class to contest the Asahi Hai Futurity Stakes over 1600 metres and went off the 6.8/1 third choice in the betting behind Serifos (winner of the Niigata Nisai Stakes) and Geoglyph (Sapporo Nisai Stakes).
 Take positioned the colt on the outside in mid-division before producing a strong run down the centre of the straight.
 He got the better of a sustained struggle with Serifos in the last 200 metres to win by half a length.
-After the race Take, who was winning the race for the first time, said “Do Deuce is an honest colt.
+After the race, Take, who won the race for the first time, said “Do Deuce is an honest colt.
 We were able to run in a good position and in good rhythm while observing the others.
 He responded well going into the straight and although the favorite was stubborn and hard to beat, he dug in remarkably all the way to the line.
 He’s getting stronger by every race—we can look forward to the spring classics next year."

 In January 2021, at the JRA Awards, Do Deuce was named Best Two-Year-Old Colt, taking 251 of the 296 votes.
 In the official Japanese rankings Do Deuce was rated the best two-year-old of 2021, one pound ahead of Serifos and the Hopeful Stakes winner Killer Ability.